 Research metrics are quantitative tools used to help assess the quality and impact of scholarly work.
 The university believes that some quantitative measure should be used in assessment.
 In the past decade, there have been substantial discussions and advancements in responsible research assessment.

-UM remains committed to a comprehensive evaluation of research, scholarly work and creative activities that includes an assessment of quality and quantity, as appropriate to the discipline.
+The university remains committed to a comprehensive evaluation of research, scholarly work and creative activities that includes an assessment of quality and quantity, as appropriate to the discipline.
 UMFA agreed to withdraw its proposal on research metrics and maintain status quo.

 About the bargaining process